Diyou/DGame.Framework/README.md

 #### VSync

 - Browser requestAnimationFrame does not track the current monitors frequency (using primary monitor advised)
-- Hich cpu usage on _X11_ windows with PresentMode::Fifo on nvidia GPUs
+- High cpu usage on _X11_ windows with PresentMode::Fifo on nvidia GPUs
 - Native _wayland_ windows cause heavy stutters with PresentMode::Fifo on nvidia GPUs and proprietary drivers > 545.29

 ### Build Requirements